wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

    * **CloudWatch & Metrics+ & CloudTrail**
 1. Click the **How to get Role ARN?** link.
 1. On the **AWS CLI Method** tab, under **Step 1** of the interactive help page, enter the stack and role names.

+   The stack name is an identifier that helps you find a particular stack from a list of stacks.
+A stack name can contain only alphanumeric characters (case-sensitive) and hyphens.
+It must start with an alphabetic character and can't be longer than 128 characters.

    ![Screenshot of the AWS CLI method interactive help page.](images/aws-rolearn-cli-method.png)

 1. Copy the command displayed in **Step 2** of the interactive help page.
-1. In another web browser page log in to your AWS account, open the [AWS Command Line Interface](https://aws.amazon.com/cli/), and run the copied command.
+1. In another web browser page, log in to your AWS account, open the [AWS Command Line Interface](https://aws.amazon.com/cli/), and run the copied command.

 **Task 2: Get the Role ARN**